Murdo-C/captainmurdo.github.io/_posts/2019-12-8-jobs-to-be-done.md

 ---
 layout: post
-title: Studying Jobs to be Done
+title:  "Studying Jobs to be Done"
+date:   2019-12-8
+location:   "Falkirk, Scotland"
+author:   "Murdo"
 ---

 Customers don't buy rationally; the 'why' behind a purchase can be more revealing than the purchase itself.